SiddhanthNB/duo-orm/docs/guides/crud-api.md

 - `require_filter=True` → prevents accidental table-wide updates/deletes.
 Set to `False` only when you truly want to touch every row.
 - `batch_size` applies to hook-enabled paths and streaming; must be positive.

+!!! warning "with_hooks=True is slower"
+    Enabling `with_hooks=True` for bulk ops loads every matched row into memory to run hooks.
+This can be significantly slower and more memory intensive than the default set-based path.
+Use it only when you need per-row validation/timestamp logic and keep the matched set small.

 ## Quick reference

 | Task | Helper | Sync | Async |